Localization from structured distance matrices via low-rank matrix recovery: Background

 The equation in \eqref{eq:k_d_relationship} may be expanded for the $(i,j)$-th entry of $\K$ as follows:

 By choosing $\s$ to be $1/m$ in the initial $m$ entries and $0$ elsewhere, as described in \citep{platt2004nystrom}, we get the following result:

 and

 By choosing a particular centering vector $\s$, we are able to recover the $\A$ and $\B$ blocks of $\K$ using only the $\E$ and $\F$ blocks of $\D$.
-A standard Nystr\"om procedure for kernel matrices can then be performed to recover all of $\K$.
+A standard Nystr\"om procedure for Gram matrices can then be performed to recover all of $\K$.
+From the solution of $\K$, akin to classical multidimensional scaling \citep{young1938discussion,torgerson1952multidimensional,torgerson1958theory,gower1966some}, we can recover the configuration of points using eigendecomposition.